chaostoolkit/chaostoolkit-documentation/sources/technology/index.md

 #### Python 3

 The Chaos Toolkit is implemented in [Python 3][py3k].
-A high-level language with a long successfuly story for writing tools.
+A high-level language with a long successfuly story for writing great software.
+It's a common choice for tooling purpose.

 The language supports readbility well and has a large ecosystem of libraries.
 It is also well-spread and easy to install.
 The choice to not support Python 2 is a look at Python's present and future.

+The choice for a dynamic language was also motivated because the Chaos Toolkit manipulates a lot of strings and that task is made straightforward with Python.

 Although Python cannot generate (well, not easily) standalone binaries like [golang][go] would.
 We do not believe this will harm the project and hope that